Looking for a laugh? Here’s a selection of TV shows on KrisWorld for a generous dose of humour.

 The Emmy-winning Abbott Elementary continues to find big laughs in the very real challenges of underfunded classrooms and overworked teachers, all without losing its heart.

-Set in a public, predominantly black school in Philadelphia, the series expertly balances laugh-out-loud comedy with pointed commentary on the education system, tackling everything from the pitfalls of remote learning to the chaos of disease outbreaks.
+Set in a public, predominantly Black school in Philadelphia, the series expertly balances laugh-out-loud comedy with pointed commentary on the education system, tackling everything from the pitfalls of remote learning to the chaos of disease outbreaks.
 In Season 4, the school faces a new existential threat: a golf course being built alarmingly close to its premises.

 Meanwhile, fan-favourite will-they-won’t-they couple Janine (Quinta Brunson) and Gregory (Tyler James Williams) must figure out how to be together both inside and outside the classroom after finally crossing the line in Season 3.